 Learning more about and strategizing around Donor Advised Funds can help position nonprofits for longterm fundraising success.

-Donor Advised Funds—or “DAFs”—have firmly established themselves as a philanthropic vehicle in the donor toolbox.
+Donor-advised funds—or “DAFs”—have firmly established themselves as a philanthropic vehicle in the donor toolbox.
 A recent special report from the Giving USA Foundation and the Indiana University Lilly School of Philanthropy highlights that “total grant dollars from DAF-sponsoring organizations […] nearly doubled from 2014 to 2018.”
 In 2019, grants from DAFs represented 6.1 percent of all dollars given to charitable organizations—up from 3.8 percent five years earlier—and have experienced a 90 percent net growth in grant dollars from 2014-2018.

 In this two-part article, we will unpack: